whitevanillaskies/whitebloom/docs/deferred_work.md

 A native, canvas-level `kind: "leaf"`, `type: "alert"` node.
 No module, no external resource — all data is inline.
 Fields: `label`, `deadline` (ISO timestamp), `description`, and optional `remindBefore` (integer days before deadline).

 When `remindBefore` is set, the app writes a notification item to the inbox at `deadline - remindBefore` days.
-The inbox is generalized from the current agent-proposal-only `board.inbox.json` to a multi-type queue using a `type` discriminator (`"agent-proposal"` | `"alert"` | ...).
+The inbox is generalized from the current agent-proposal-only `<board-stem>.inbox.json` to a multi-type queue using a `type` discriminator (`"agent-proposal"` | `"alert"` | ...).
 Alert inbox items carry a `nodeId` and `boardPath` so a future cross-board notification panel can link back to the source node.

 Double-clicking an inbox alert notification frames (zooms to and highlights) the alert node on the canvas.
 Double-clicking the alert node on the canvas opens its expanded detail card — not a full bloom, just the leaf expanded view.

 Reminder fires once and persists in the inbox as `status: "unread"` until the user dismisses it.
 A `deadline`-only alert (no `remindBefore`) is a valid calendar marker with no notification behavior. `remindBefore` without `deadline` is invalid.

-Open question before implementing: whether the inbox lives at board level (`board.inbox.json`, keeps projects self-contained) or app level (single `~/.whitebloom/inbox.json`, enables unified cross-board notifications).
+Open question before implementing: whether the inbox lives at board level (`<board-stem>.inbox.json`, keeps workspaces self-contained) or app level (single `~/.whitebloom/inbox.json`, enables unified cross-board notifications).
 The `boardPath` field on alert items is designed to support either model.

 Alert nodes connect to other nodes via edges when edges are implemented.
 The alert carries the *when*, the edge carries the relationship, the target node carries the *what*.